eliminating the unknown.

 - strain gauge - an electronic measurement of strain.
 Very accurate yet impractical for most field applications and many production applications.

 - ultrasonic elongation measurement - usually considered as the "ultimate" method to measure bolt load accurately and with full traceability on common bolts.
-This technology has a further benefit unique to those listed above in that when utilised properly, it can often detect fastener flaws.
+This technology has a further benefit unique to those listed above in that when utilised properly; it can often detect internal physical fastener flaws.
 Earlier systems were expensive and complex.
 Although modern systems have become more economical and simpler to use, competent and well-trained operators are required to use the equipment.